Table of Contents

 Lord Rama’s dignity and dutifulness are infinite.
 His epitomes are marked on our culture, compassion and virtue.
-His character as ideal Son, ideal Disciple, ideal Brother, ideal friend, ideal fighter and the ideal king has been attracting mankind from ages to ages.
+His character as the ideal Son, ideal Disciple, perfect Brother, excellent friend, ideal fighter and ideal king has been attracting mankind from age to age.
 Even today the paragon of governance is Ram Rajya.

-The meaning of life of Lord Ram is only one word, and that is ‘duty’.
+The meaning of the life of Lord Ram is only one word, and that is ‘duty’.
 He always considered duty as the root of life.
-Fourteen years of exile were passed for performing duty, sacrificed his wife Sita on the duty path to his life.
+Fourteen years of exile were passed for performing duty and sacrificing his wife Sita on the dusty path to his life.
 Younger brother Laxman, who was a companion of happiness and sorrow, did not be tempted to separate himself from him.
 Never let love fall in the path of duty to anyone.
 It is their dutifulness that the whole of ‘Bharat’ chants their name and considers their existence to be sacred.
-It was this dutifulness that lifted them from humans and brought them at par with the gods.
+It was this dutifulness that lifted them from humans and brought them to par with the gods.
 He is considered adorable and an incarnation of God.
 His life teaches us that it is very difficult to walk on the path of duty.
 But only by the proper performance of duties, we can become dignified men.

 Nobody else is the ideal son like Shri Ram.
 This is the best proof of his dignity to become a Purushottam.
-The invitation of coronation and immediately after that, his father’s order of exile, to accept it with pleasure is a strong aspect of Shri Ram’s ideal character.
+The invitation to coronation and immediately after that, his father’s order of exile, to accept it with pleasure is a strong aspect of Shri Ram’s ideal character.
 Although the balance of power was in his favour.
 He was the crown prince of Ayodhya.
 He was the natural heir to the throne.
-But after all this, he kept the ancestral order paramount, and he presented the best example of the dignity and adherence to the son’s religion.
+But after all this, he kept the ancestral order paramount and presented the best example of dignity and adherence to the son’s religion.

 Lord Shri Ram is a comrade of justice and truth.
 His decision to abandon Sita and her agnipariksha was a continuation of this path of justice and truth, though it was a factor in her own sorrow and suffering of disconnection.
 The rule was inconsiderate.
 The punishment was cruelty.
 The whole incident was a stigma, which made him miserable for the remaining days of his own life, but he remained punctual, not deviating from it.